Victims in Jarrell trench collapse identified

-The incident happened at a construction site near the frontage road close to 13700 northbound Interstate 35, at Exit #275.
-Jarrell Police Department crews responded and called for additional assistance from the Georgetown, Round Rock, and Austin Fire Departments’ technical rescue crews and the Williamson County Sheriff’s Office to help with recovery efforts.
+The incident happened at a construction site near the frontage road close to 13700 northbound Interstate 35, at exit 275.
+Jarrell Police Department crews responded and called for additional help with recovery efforts from the Georgetown, Round Rock and Austin Fire Departments’ technical rescue crews and the Williamson County Sheriff’s Office.

 The bodies of Ramirez and Alvarado were recovered the next day.
 They were digging a sewer line when they got trapped in the trench.